 What other design tools do you use?
 How does SketchUp Pro interact with the rest of your toolkit, and how does that interaction support your design process?

-Extensive hand drawing, hand sketching, just to get details out.
-A lot of photo collage, primarily in Photoshop.
-A lot of concept modeling, which is different from spatial modeling.
-Our concept models are not white foamcore models; they’re the kind of models that you can only make in a woodshop, or through metal casting, concrete casting, or glass casting.
+Extensive hand drawing, and hand sketching, just to get details out.
+A lot of photo collages, primarily in Photoshop.
+A lot of concept modeling is different from spatial modeling.
+Our concept models are not white foam core models; they’re the kind of models that you can only make in a woodshop, or through metal casting, concrete casting, or glass casting.
 We had a guy make a model where he hammered spikes of glass into this huge chunk of wood.
 He actually figured out how to do it without breaking the glass, which was ridiculous.
 Those are the tools we use at the beginning of our process.

 Concept model study; wood and glass.

 Carving landscape and earth; concept model, wood.

 Then we use Vectorworks, our drafting software, Illustrator, and Photoshop, and SketchUp Pro to do diagramming and planning work in our programming and planning phases.
 When we get into schematic design, it’s basically the same toolset, and even on into design development.
 We end up doing generative design all the way through the end of CDs.

 In some cases, we build concept models even for details.
 We use SketchUp Pro and Maxwell to visualize how details will look in the space, and how lighting will work.
 We work extensively—especially on our museum projects—with lighting designers.
 We’ve worked a lot with Arup Lighting Design.
 In the past, we’ve built 1 inch = 1 foot physical models that Arup would use for lighting analysis.
 These days, we’re more likely to build 3D models in SketchUp Pro to give them.
 They give us back rainbow-colored model renderings that tell us where the light is going to be hot and where it’s not.